MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 1. Under **Connect to a record**, select the record you want to connect the activity to.

-    By default, Copilot for Sales displays the accounts and opportunities that are related to the contacts in the activity.
-You can choose one of the displayed records to connect to or use the search box to find and connect to another record of any record type added to Copilot for Sales by your administrator.
+    By default, Copilot for Sales displays the suggestions (few powered by AI) for accounts and opportunities that are related to contacts in the activity.
+AI-powered suggestions are provided for opportunities only when the email and meeting content is in English.

+   You can choose one of the suggested records to connect to or use the search box to find and connect to another record of any record type added to Copilot for Sales by your administrator.

     If you want to save the email or meeting to CRM without connecting to a record, select **Save without connecting**.
 The email or meeting will still be associated with contacts on the To, Cc, and Bcc fields.